 I'm so glad I signed up for this workshop.
 First, it prompted me to read the book which I'd been meaning to do for some time but never got around to.
 And second, reviewing the content in an open, supportive forum with like-minded individuals, under the supervision and guidance of our fearless leader, Scott, really brought to life the principles and perspectives of NVC in a way I could not have achieved from a solo read of the book.
 While I am nowhere near an expert in NVC, I'm noticing the effects and patterns of "violent communication" in my personal and professional life and have begun to discover the power of empathy as a "first instinct" when it comes to what would have historically been an otherwise tense and fruitless argument.
 All of this is a long-winded way of saying: attend a workshop!

 Not at all what I expected.
 The structure was so much more free-flow than I prepared myself for.
 And I personally think that the result of that was yes, at times, sidetracked conversations but also unrehearsed, relevant material for the analyzing and applicability of non-violent communication techniques.
-A lot of intimacy was shared in that house Saturday.
+A lot of intimacy was shared that Saturday.
 The more uncomfortable it got, the better we processed the notion of offering our needs and listening to others' simultaneously.
 Not sure I'll ever quite be the same, in the sense that I now know better than to judge anything I don't agree with, or to withdraw from fully participating in a genuine manner.
 Vulnerability is the hardest thing in this life for me.
 Sure, the book was great.
 But the class about the book's lessons, and the involvement of our group is what allowed me to digest ideas like fairness and empathy.
-There is no teaching substitue for experiential learning.
+There is no teaching substitute for experiential learning.
 Thank you for offering yourself up for us.

 My wife and I got a lot out of the workshop.
 It really enhanced what we learned from the book.
 NVC does not solve all of my communication "issues", but we are convinced that if we focus on these techniques where we can, they will improve our communication with each other, with other people, and even with our selves.
 I am really glad I made this choice, it was time very well spent.
 I wish we'd had even more time!
 Thanks, Scott, for sharing your self, your knowledge, and your time with us.